azamdev105/odin-recipes/README.md

 # odin-recipes
-file and write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
+The current project is a recipe website and it has 3 recipes.
+I have applied the HTML concepts which I learned in Odin Project's Foundation Course.
+These concepts
-(You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)
+include: ordered list, unordered list, paragraphs, headings, images and links.